ASAT: Adaptively Scaled Adversarial Training in Time Series: Methodology

-To rescale different dimensions of perturbations in adversarial training, we propose the adaptively scaled adversarial training (ASAT) algorithm, as illustrated in Algorithm~\ref{alg:freeLB}.
-The target of the proposed algorithm is minimizing both the clean loss and the adversarial sensitivity.
-Following \citet{freeLB}, we optimize the risk on a batch $\mathcal{B}$ by minimizing the average risks of multiple adversarial examples generated during PGD process,
+To take full advantage of the gradients of the adversarial examples generated at all steps, we adopt a multi-step risk averaging adversarial training as illustrated in Algorithm~\ref{alg:freeLB}.
+The target of the proposed algorithm is minimizing the average risk of both the clean loss and the adversarial sensitivities in multiple steps.
+Following \cite{freeLB}, we optimize the risk on a batch $\mathcal{B}$ by minimizing the average risks of multiple adversarial examples generated during the PGD process: